Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

      - [Environment Modules version 4.X and 5.X](http://modules.sourceforge.net/)
        which is a continuation of the Tcl modules but now entirely written in Tcl itself.
 It is developed at CEA in France.
-     - [Lmod](https://lmod.readthedocs.io/en/latest/) uses module files written
-       in Lua and itself is also written in Lua.
+     - [Lmod][lmod] uses module files written in Lua and itself is also written in Lua.
 It is compatible with many Tcl module files (from both versions of Environment Modules) through an automatic translation layer.
 Lmod is developed at TACC.

     You can see which version of modules your home cluster is using by executing
     ```bash